-Choosing your life insurance company is a critical step, and you want to be sure what carrier will be your best fit.
+Choosing a life insurance company is critical, and you want to know which carrier will be your best fit.
 All insurers underwrite their applications differently and publish their rates which will be more or less than other companies.
 You can easily accomplish this by running side-by-side comparisons using our instant quoting system.

-You can find out what company will work best for you between your agent’s pre-screening process and the premium comparison tool.
+Find out which company will work best for you between your agent’s pre-screening process and the premium comparison tool.
 Choosing the right company will be the most critical step in the life insurance application.

 Your agent will do most of the work for you, requiring very little participation except for answering a few questions.
 Life insurance applications are straightforward today.

-The paper applications are about 20 pages, and who wants a case of writer’s cramp anyway?
-Online applications are better, but some people confuse about the software or don’t have a computer.
+The paper applications are about 20 pages long, so who wants a case of writer’s cramp anyway?
+Online applications are better, but some people are confused about the software or don’t have a computer.
 So the final solution will be a quick and straightforward telephone application.
 You will be able to listen to the questions and answer them by conversing with a friendly gal from the telephone application department.
 These applications take between 15-20 minutes on average.

 Once you have submitted your application over the phone, you are done for quite a while, and you can leave the rest to your agent and insurance carrier.

-At this time, you sit back and relax, and here are a few tasks that will occur behind the scenes:
+Now, as you sit back and relax, here are a few tasks that will occur behind the scenes:

 Possible Para-Med Visit

-If you have applied for a no medical exam life insurance policy, there will be no physical exam.
-These plan designs are prevalent, and the underwriting times can be 24-48 hours.
-Even if you applied for a fully underwritten policy and are healthy, the carrier may waive the medical exam.
+If you have applied for a no-medical-exam life insurance policy, there will be no physical exam.
+These plan designs are prevalent, and the underwriting time can be 24-48 hours.
+Even if you have applied for a fully underwritten policy and are healthy, the carrier may waive the medical exam.
 The worst-case scenario is you may have to take a simple paramed exam at your home or place of employment.

-If medical records are required, your company will request them.
+In most cases, medical records will be required and your insurance company will request them from your doctor.
 Again, there is no cost to you or effort on your part; this is all done internally.

 If a Medical Information Bureau report is required, it will be done directly by your carrier online.
-Sometimes due to the applicant having health conditions, they will perform a MIB report to review any hospital stays.
+Sometimes due to the applicant having a health condition, they will perform a MIB report to review any hospital stays.

 Motor Vehicle Reports

-The insurance companies will often run an online check to determine what prescription drugs people purchase.
+Insurance companies will often run online checks to determine what prescription drugs people purchase.
 For example, some applicants will try to conceal an illness such as diabetes or heart disease.
 The prescription drug purchase will show the purchased drugs, and then the underwriters will know what they are used for.

 How long does the underwriting time take from start to finish?

 Once the records are received, the number of entries or medical conditions will affect how long the process takes.
-The underwriting time will be less if an applicant has no medical conditions.
+Underwriting time will be less if an applicant has no medical condition.

 However, suppose you are not happy with the outcome of your approval, you do not have to accept the offer.
-If we were the agents, we would automatically contact multiple other companies to get their rates based on your application or contact the original company for a re-consideration.
-We would do this before we even presented you with the original offer from your carrier.
+If we are the agents, we will automatically contact multiple other companies to get their rates based on your application or contact the original company for re-consideration.
+We will do this before we even present you with the original offer from your carrier.

 As I previously stated earlier in this blog post.
-There is next to no work on your part after completing your telephone application.
+There is next to no work after completing your telephone application.
 If you decide to purchase your life insurance through our agency, we will walk you through this simple process at no cost or obligation.

 Thank you very much for reading this blog post.
-I hope it has shown you how easy it is to understand life insurance applications.
+I hope this has shown you how easy it is to understand life insurance applications.